 For many years, American device manufacturers have launched devices first in Europe, as the requirements under the EU’s previous Medical Device Directive were lower than analogous FDA rules in the US.
 This was especially true for high-risk devices in the Class III category, where small clinical studies that were deemed sufficient for EU commercialization fell short of the FDA’s required level of data to confirm the safety and effectiveness of the device in the US.
 In the case of in vitro diagnostics, the vast majority of products did not require approval through “Notified Bodies” (EU’s term for a private third party that has been accredited to assess healthcare products on behalf of an EU country’s healthcare regulator) and could be placed on the market after self-certification without pre-market authority oversight.

 Several public health scandals associated with defective breast implants and hip implants profoundly influenced the new EU medical devices and IVD rules that were proposed first in 2012.
 In May of 2017, the EU’s new Medical Device Regulation and IVD Regulation came into effect, and device makers have 3 years in which to comply while in vitro diagnostic companies have 5 years.
 An essential feature is that current devices are not “grandfathered” into the new requirements, and the net effect of the MDR and IVDR will be an increase in regulatory burden on industry, in some ways bringing the EU’s rules closer to the FDA’s rules.
+According to this FDA compliance consultant, it is recommended to maintain your FDA compliance with regulations and guidance set forth by the FDA and its worldwide counterparts.

 For example, the MDR requires universal device identifiers, increased clinical trial data for Class III devices, post-market surveillance reports, an expanded adverse event database (EUDAMED), and a spike in the percentage of in vitro diagnostics that require pre-market approval from below 20% to above 80%.
 Those elements are largely status quo in the US.